 If you have an AA credit card from Citi, that gets your bag fee waived, “but it only applies to domestic flights.”
 The flights are not domestic, but the flights aren’t international enough that your ticket includes a checked bag.
 So you’re screwed with a fee regardless unless you join all the passengers trying to shove their carry-on into the limited overhead space.

-It is clear that with the 3 remaining legacy U.S. airlines, we are not customers, but cargo.
+It is clear that with the 3 remaining legacy airlines in the USA, we are not customers, but cargo.
 If you want to feel like you’re reading a Kafka novel, go check out American’s baggage fees explanation here.
 It’s comically complicated, on purpose I’m sure.

 Which Airlines Treat Your Right?